010001000100000101000001/human-anatomy-quiz/README.md

 - Answer a series of multiple-choice questions by typing the letter corresponding to your answer (a, b, c, or d), and then press Enter.
 - After each question, the user will receive immediate feedback.
 If the player gets the answer right, the game will give feedback that you are correct.
 If the player gets the answer wrong, the game will provide feedback to the player that the answer was incorrect and then provide you with the correct answer.
 - The users score will be tallied as the user progresses through the quiz.
-- After completion of the quiz the score will be updated to a Leaderboard of the top 10 scores.
+- After completion of the quiz the score will be updated to a leaderboard of the top 10 scores.

 ### Target Users
 This game is aimed at all individuals but mainly caters to students who are studying human physiology and anatomy.
 These students often need to test their knowledge as they prepare for exams.
 The quiz provides a valuable tool for them to assess their knowledge of anatomy and reinforce their learning through interactive gameplay.
 Many students preparing for exams, require resources to help them review and practice.
 This game offers a structured quiz format that covers essential topics in human anatomy, allowing students to assess their strengths and weaknesses in specific areas of study.